o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/animating/animation-editor/using-node-pane.md

 ---
-description: ' Use Lumberyard''s UI Animation editor''s Node Pane to add or remove UI elements in an animation sequence. '
+description: ' Use O3DE''s UI Animation editor''s Node Pane to add or remove UI elements in an animation sequence. '
 title: Using the Node Pane
 ---